-- If you think you will get released quickly, they will let you keep wearing your own clothes, but if you are not expected to make bail quickly you you will be given a jail jumpsuit.
+- If you think you will get released quickly, they will let you keep wearing your own clothes, but if you are not expected to make bail quickly you will be given a jail jumpsuit.

 Have you ever been booked into jail?
 If so, please tell us how it happened.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Do you know any tips that might help other people that get arrested to get through jail processing?

 Click here to post a comment

 Once bail has been posted, you will get released from jail.
 This process will take anywhere between 15 minutes to all day.
 Or, simply, the faster you post bail, the quicker you can get out of jail.
 How quickly you get discharged might depend on whether you have a bond amount or if a magistrate must determine your bail amount.
 For lesser charges, you will simply be booked and then released on your recognizance without having to pay bail.
 When you have served your sentence and have a release date, you should plan to get discharged that morning.